 Since Detroit's Department of Public Works took over sidewalk replacement at demo sites in 2018, it has been selecting parcels to pave without written guidelines in place.
 And as the demo program increasingly moves into unoccupied areas in its sixth year, that heightens the chance more sidewalks will be paved unnecessarily.

 Previously, the task of replacing sidewalks at demo sites fell to contractors working under the Detroit Land Bank Authority, which oversees federally funded demolitions.
-Its rules required contrators to repave areas they’ve damaged, but forgo replacing on blocks with no houses and no connecting walks.
+Its rules required contrators to repave areas they’d damaged, but forgo replacements on blocks with no houses and no connecting walks.

 The city says it has been using the old rules as a “guidepost,” but they don't cover what to do in areas where there's no sidewalk and only a few houses left standing.

 It’s not known how many sidewalks have been needlessly replaced, but Deadline Detroit discovered more than a dozen at demo sites abutting vacant land or abandoned houses in just a couple hours of searching.
 We surveyed two of the city’s more desolate areas — near John R and 7 Mile and I-94 and Alter Road, on the east side.

 The findings raise questions about how well the city is managing existing funds to support its demo program as Mayor Mike Duggan seeks public approval for a $250 million bond that would keep up the pace of demolitions over the next five years.